It's That Man Again (film)

 It's That Man Again is a 1943 British comedy film directed by Walter Forde and starring Tommy Handley, Greta Gynt and Jack Train.
 It was based on Handley's radio show It's That Man Again.
 In the film, the mayor of a small town lends his assistance to some drama students.

 Plot

-The disreputable mayor (Tommy Handley) of small town Foaming-at-the-Mouth gambles the civic accounts and wins a bombed out local theatre.
+The disreputable mayor of the small town of Foaming at the Mouth gambles the civic accounts and wins a bombed-out local theatre.
 He steals the rights to a new play which he stages in an attempt to save the financial situation.
 However, local drama students he has cheated turn up and try to ruin the show.